United Nations Office for the Coordination of Humanitarian Affairs (OCHA) Kobe Office

 Martin Griffiths

-The Office for the Coordination of Humanitarian Affairs (OCHA) coordinates the global emergency response to save lives and protect people in humanitarian crisis.
-With its partners, OCHA contributes to principled and effective humanitarian response through coordination, advocacy, policy, information management and humanitarian financing tools and services.
+The United Nations Office for the Coordination of Humanitarian Affairs (OCHA) coordinates the global emergency response to save lives and protect people in humanitarian crises.

-OCHA was established by the United Nations General Assembly Resolution 46/182 (1991) as a core part of the United Nations Secretariat.
-Its 2,200 staff members are working at the headquarters based in New York and Geneva as well as in over 60 locations worldwide.
-Japan is an important partner to OCHA, supporting its activities around the world.
+OCHA was established by the United Nations General Assembly Resolution 46/182 (1991) as a part of the United Nations Secretariat responsible for bringing together humanitarian actors to ensure a coherent response to emergencies.
+OCHA mobilizes aid, shares information, supports humanitarian efforts, and advocates for crisis-affected communities.
+Its 2,200 staff members work at the Headquarters in New York and Geneva as well as in over 60 locations worldwide.
+About 94 per cent of OCHA’s programme activities are funded by voluntary contributions with the remaining 6 per cent covered by the United Nations Regular Budget.

 Message from the OCHA Kobe Office

-OCHA was established in 1991.
-OCHA has enjoyed strong ties with Japan, with Yasushi Akashi serving as UN Under-Secretary-General for Humanitarian Affairs from 1996-98 and the late Kenzo Oshima as UN Under-Secretary-General for Humanitarian Affairs from 2001-03.
-The OCHA Kobe Office also works to strengthen partnerships with the Japanese Government, UN agencies in Japan, Japan International Cooperation Agency (JICA), NGOs, the private sector and others, and to promote dissemination and understanding of humanitarian issues in Japan.
+OCHA has enjoyed strong ties with Japan, with Mr. Yasushi Akashi serving as the United Nations Under-Secretary-General for Humanitarian Affairs and Emergency Relief Coordinator during 1996-98 and the late Mr. Kenzo Oshima serving during 2001-03.
+OCHA Kobe Office, established in 1999, works to strengthen partnerships with the Japanese authorities, UN agencies in Japan, Japan International Cooperation Agency (JICA), NGOs, the private sector and others, and raise awareness of humanitarian crises and the needs of the affected people.
+We would appreciate your continued support to help people in crises and engagement with the United Nations humanitarian work around the world.

 Contact